bsc-quantic/Tenet.jl/docs/src/transformations.md

 ```

 # Example: RQC simplification
 Here we show how can we reduce the complexity of the tensor network by applying a tranformation to it.
-We take as an example the Sycamore circuit from the [Google's quantum supremacy paper](https://www.nature.com/articles/s41586-019-1666-5)
+We take as an example the Sycamore circuit from the [Google's quantum advantage paper][arute2019quantum](@cite)

 ```@setup plot
 using Makie